Guestlogix/back-end-take-home/SUBMISSION.md

 - Give user feedback when no route is found between a given origin and destination.

 ## Getting Started
-To run this application successfully, simply follow the following steps:
+To run this application locally, simply follow the following steps:
 - Clone the repo
 - Run `node migration.js` to seed your local db
 - Wait for about 30 seconds for the above process to complete